 Helen was predeceased by her parents, her brother H. Randall Parker, her son, Jeffery P. Rodgers, and her sister-in-law, Carol Tucker.
 She is survived by her husband B. William Tucker of New London, her daughter Elizabeth and her husband, LaVelle Dickens of Denton, TX and their children, Trevor and James, her sons Jason P. Rodgers of Moultonborough, NH and John M. Rodgers of Sunapee; three stepchildren, Debbie, Richard and James, six step-grandchildren, her sister Edie and her husband, Hal Posselt, of Storrs, CT, her sister-in-law Gail Parker of New Boston, one niece and two nephews as well as their spouses and children.

-The family will hold a memorial service in May at the First Baptist Church of New London, NH, followed by a graveside gathering at the cemetery in Elkins, NH.
+A service will be held on May 13, 2023 at 2 p.m. at the First Baptist Church of New London, NH, followed by a graveside gathering at the cemetery in Elkins, NH.